arcadiapage/arcadiapage.github.io/_posts/2026-01-07-understanding-the-ego-and-the-self.md

 ---
-title: 'A Collection on Meeting and Understanding The Ego and The Self'
+title: 'A Collection on Meeting the Ego and The Self with Clarity'
 date: 2026-01-07 00:00:00 -07:00
 tags:
 - Inner Work